rcardin/rcardin.github.io/_posts/2017-10-15-resolve-me-implicitly.markdown

 {% endhighlight %}

 ## Conclusions
 "_This is the end, my only friend, the end_".
-We just analyzed on the techniques we can use to implement natively dependency injection in Scala: Implicits.
+We just analyzed the techniques we can use to implement natively dependency injection in Scala: Implicits.
 We analyzed in details the features of the language that helps us to achieve the goal: implicits and function currying.
 We showed an example both using object-oriented programming and functional programming.
 Well.

 Different from the Cake Pattern, implicits gives us a mechanism to implement dependency injection that is concise and sexy.